 Ida has become an over king of the North following a conquest of neighbouring territories including land south of the Tees.

 Ida has died but the details of his successors are hazy.
-The very brief reign of Glappa is mentioned, followed by the reigns of Ida’s sons Adda and from c568 Aethelric, who seems to have been succeeded by Theodoric, another son of Ida, in 572.
+The very brief reign of Glappa is mentioned, followed by the reigns of Ida’s sons Adda and from around AD568 Aethelric, who seems to have been succeeded by Theodoric, another son of Ida, in 572.